-People nowadays are spending more hours playing video games than watching TV (including sporting events).
+People nowadays spend more hours playing video games than watching TV.
+This includes watching sporting events.
 Women are catching up with men on video gaming hours per week.

-How long do we stay at work every day?
+How long should we stay at work every day?

 How many drinks are appropriate during a social engagement?